-- It can be a good practice to convert image files to DNG (Digital Negative) format when you download from the camera.
-DNG format will not become redundant like the proprietary camera formats may.
-You can learn more on DNG formats here: Adobe.com: In depth Digital Negative (DNG).
+- Arguably, it can be a good practice to convert image files to DNG (Digital Negative) format when you download them from the camera.
+DNG format will not become redundant as the proprietary camera formats eventually may.
+You can learn more about DNG formats here: Adobe.com: In depth Digital Negative (DNG).

-You don’t need the newest and biggest camera lens or a massive collection of different ‘key’ lenses for portrait, lifestyle, wedding, etc. Most photographers shoot the same type of images most of the time, so hone your collection of lenses to accommodate the needs and desires you have for glass performance.
-It is easy to amass a collection of lenses, from very wide angle to very long tele-photo.
+You don’t need the newest and/or biggest camera lens or a massive collection of different ‘key’ lenses for portraits, lifestyle, weddings, etc. Most photographers shoot the same type of images most of the time, so hone your collection of lenses to accommodate the needs and desires you have for glass performance.
+It is easy to amass a collection of lenses, from very wide-angle lenses to very long telephoto.
 After a few years of shooting, though, you may notice you are only using a few.

-For Studio Beauty Photography – longer focal length lenses (anywhere above 100mm) help to avoid distortion.
+For Studio Beauty Photography – longer focal length lenses (100mm and above) help to avoid distortion.

 For Portraits, Boudoir, Senior, Engagement, Wedding – fixed focal length lenses with smaller aperture numbers are ideal (50mm f/1.2 or 50mm f/1.4, etc,).
-This is great when shallow depth of field (additional softness of the background / foreground), is desired.
+This is great when a shallow depth of field (additional softness of the background/foreground), is desired.

 Of course, these suggestions are malleable and should be tailored to your personal shooting style.